Stuycs-K/final-project-3-nzeutons-tengj/WORKLOG.md

 * Transferred all code over to C
 * algorithm.c concatenates final vectors to give final hash

+### 5/25

+* Added debugging print statements
+* Changed initialization vectors and trying to cross reference with other implementations

 ## Jerry Teng

 ### 5/18